openfl/www.openfl.org/_posts/2016-08-26-developer-spotlight-david-elahee.md

 Open-source, Flash and iteration speed.

-Open-source is very important, especially in this age of engine uniformity.
+_Open-source_ is very important, especially in this age of engine uniformity.
 It means nobody holds your guts in his hand&mdash;benevolent or not.

-Flash still has the most expressive, graphical creative API I ever used, and I used a lot of them.
+_Flash_ still has the most expressive, graphical creative API I ever used, and I used a lot of them.
 Of course, one should try many techs to know what is good and what's not and learn a number of tricks, but the Flash legacy has a great truth to deliver.
 It does not scale that well on hardware but there are important basics there.
 Our engine Heaps/H3d over OpenFL gets the best of all those worlds, so we are really blessed.

-Iteration speed&mdash;nothing can beat the Flash runtime for development speed and comfort, it scales really well with OpenFL and the Haxe compiler and even if I use three different engines or techs, I still always go way faster prototyping in Haxe/OpenFL/Flash 2D or 3D... much faster than with a powerful editor with entities that requires a lot of setup, at least.
+_Iteration speed_&mdash;nothing can beat the Flash runtime for development speed and comfort, it scales really well with OpenFL and the Haxe compiler and even if I use three different engines or techs, I still always go way faster prototyping in Haxe/OpenFL/Flash 2D or 3D... much faster than with a powerful editor with entities that requires a lot of setup, at least.

 _[Double Kick Heroes](http://www.doublekickheroes.rocks) will soon be available on Steam (demo available [here](https://steamcommunity.com/sharedfiles/filedetails/?id=650407962)) for Windows, macOS and Linux.
 If you have any questions for David "BlackMagic", feel free to contact him on Twitter at [@blackmag_c](http://www.twitter.com/blackmag_c).
 You can also stay up-to-date with Double Kick Heroes by following the [Facebook page](https://www.facebook.com/double.kick.heroes/) and David on [Github](http://www.github.com/delahee)._